Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: Methodology

 \subsection{Benchmark}

-We use SWE-bench Verified as a standardized source of real-world software-engineering trajectories in which agents autonomously write and use tests when solving a GitHub issue~\cite{jimenez2024swebench}.
-SWE-bench Verified is a filtered subset of SWE-bench that contains 500 instances.
-Each benchmark instance provides a GitHub issue, a fixed repository snapshot, and the official evaluation harness.
-We analyze agent-written test artifacts within the observed trajectories~\cite{swebench_verified}.
+We use SWE-bench Verified as our benchmark.
+The original SWE-bench benchmark is built from resolved GitHub issues drawn from 12 open-source Python repositories~\cite{jimenez2024swebench}.
+SWE-bench Verified is a 500-instance subset released after a human-screening effort led by OpenAI in collaboration with the SWE-bench authors~\cite{swebench_verified}.
+Each instance provides a GitHub issue, a fixed repository snapshot, and the official evaluation harness.
+We analyze agent-written test artifacts within the resulting trajectories.